enribd/choose-your-own-it-readventure/content/paths/microservices.md

 - [System Design :ballot_box_with_check:](/content/paths/system-design.md): TODO
 - [Kubernetes :ballot_box_with_check:](/content/paths/kubernetes.md): Run containers at scale and unlock the power of building microservice platforms thanks to the Kubernetes orchestrator.
-- [APIs :new:](/content/paths/apis.md): APIs are one way services use to talk to each other, there are a lot of aspects involved: communication protocols (REST, gRPC, WebSocket, GraphQL, etc), interface definition, version management, testing, security, rate limiting, api gateways, and more.
+- :soon: APIs: APIs are one way services use to talk to each other, there are a lot of aspects involved: communication protocols (REST, gRPC, WebSocket, GraphQL, etc), interface definition, version management, testing, security, rate limiting, api gateways, and more.

 - :soon: Event Driven Architecture (EDA): Asynchronous communication between services is possible using events.
 There is a lot to learn here, the main challenge is changing the way you think about information distribution.